karimsiala/mujoco_web/README.md

 # MuJoCo Web

-This repository is to compile MuJoCo to WASM (WebAssembly) so it can be run inside a browser.
+This repository is to compile MuJoCo to WASM (WebAssembly) on Linux Ubuntu 22.04 so it can be run inside a browser.

 This is a work-in-progress.